Hermosa Beach, Urinating on a Wall, Plea to Infraction

-As he did so, a Hermosa Beach Police car came around the corner and immediately pointed its white lights on our client.
+Our client was wrong about hiding his act of urinating.
+As he relieved himself, a Hermosa Beach Police car came around the corner and immediately shined its white lights on our client.
 The police car was less than twenty feet away and our client quickly zipped up his pants, embarrassed to be caught in the act.

 The client, who lived in San Jose, was also very concerned about the legal consequences of his arrest, as he was graduating from college and entering a job that required a separate license from the federal government.

-He was mortified that four years of college might be wiped away because he could not be on any form of probation to accept the job he had hoped to fill.
+He was mortified that four years of college might be wiped away because he could not be on any form of probation (even informal or summary probation) to accept the job he had hoped to fill.

-The Hermosa Beach police officer handed him a ticket with a promise to appear in the Torrance Superior Court in about two months, which the client signed.
+The Hermosa Beach police officer handed him a ticket for violating Penal Code § 372 (public nuisance).
+He then had our client sign a promise to appear in the Torrance Superior Court in about two months.

 The ticket said he was cited for a misdemeanor and a bit of Internet research educated him enough for him to know that unless one accepts a jail only sentence, almost all misdemeanor plea bargains involve at least a year of informal or summary probation.
 This would be fatal to his occupational aspirations.

-The client then did do the twelve AA meetings as suggested and wrote the short essay.
-He provided it to Greg Hill before the arraignment.
+The client then attended twelve AA meetings as suggested and wrote the short essay.
+He provided both documents to Greg Hill before the arraignment.

 Greg then appeared for the client in the Torrance Superior Court for his arraignment.
 The complaint showed that the client was charged with a misdemeanor for violating Penal Code § 372 (“Public Nuisance”).